wilr/silverstripe-facebookconnect/README.md

  * SilverStripe 2.4 or newer.

 ## Overview
 The module provides a **basic** interface for implementing Facebook connect on a website.
-Specifically its to integrate user sign-on and sign up on a SilverStripe website.
-For example allowing login functionality by Facebook rather than the existing security functionality.
+Facebook connect allows users to login to your website using their Facebook account.
+This module integrates that single sign-on within the existing SilverStripe member system.

 This has been designed to use the Javascript SDK rather than the OAuth interface.